The Coming Generational Storm

 In 2030, as 77 million baby boomers hobble into old age, walkers will outnumber strollers; there will be twice as many retirees as there are today but only 18 percent more workers.
+How will America handle this demographic overload?
 How will Social Security and Medicare function with fewer working taxpayers to support these programs?
 According to Laurence Kotlikoff and Scott Burns, if our government continues on the course it has set, we'll see skyrocketing tax rates, drastically lower retirement and health benefits, high inflation, a rapidly depreciating dollar, unemployment, and political instability.
-The government has lost its compass, say Kotlikoff and Burns, and the Bush administration's spending and tax policies have charted a course straight into the coming generational storm.
+The government has lost its compass, say Kotlikoff and Burns, and the current administration is heading straight into the coming generational storm.

 This paperback edition of The Coming Generational Storm has been revised and updated and includes a new foreword by the authors.